zettajs/zettajs.github.io/community/index.md

 layout: community
 title: Community
 description: >
-  <p>The Internet of Things (IoT) has the potential
-  to impact broad aspects of the human experience.
+  The Internet of Things will impact broad aspects of the human experience.
   There are significant risks.
-There are also vast opportunities.</p><p>If you want to brainstorm big ideas, report a little bug, build a revolutionary new device or write code for the core platform, we welcome you to the Zetta community.</p>
+There are also vast opportunities.
 ---

+If you want to brainstorm big ideas, report a little bug, build a revolutionary new device or write code for the core platform, we welcome you to the Zetta community.

 # Development